Winter Care Guide

 Safe Water Temperature

-Do not pour hot water on cold glass.
-Warm water is safer.
+Do not pour hot water on a cold windshield.
+Rapid expansion can grow chips into cracks.
+Warm water is safer on glass.

 Source: AMA